CtrlK

 Completeness

 The 'what does this do' is entirely missing—there is no description of capabilities.
-While it has a 'Use when' clause, the trigger condition is circular and uninformative ('working with context management context save'), so both what and when are very weak.
+While there is a 'Use when' clause, it only restates the skill name without providing meaningful trigger guidance, making both the what and when very weak.

 1 / 3